 The Figure 1 below shows the number of people got bitten by rabid dogs from the age 1-4 years and 50 and above, and their total number of each age group.

 The Figure 2 below shows the overall total percentage of public health veterinary services towards rabies from the ten studies that were screened.
-Its indicated that the availability of vaccine was available 98 % and that what most of the study indicates as a best and effective way of preventing
+It indicated that the availability of vaccine was 98 % and that what most of the study indicates as a best and effective way of preventing

 rabies among dogs to human or dogs to dogs.
 Campaign are not seemed to be done only about 4 (51%) study that indicates them and help them easily identify rabid dogs in the community and also do health promotion and education.